kenokim/RL_sac_tf2/README.md

 env = gym.make('HopperPyBulletEnv-v0')

 2. Openai gym Mujoco
-Recommend to use Linux or MacOs as your development environment.
+Recommended to use Linux or MacOs as your development environment.
 Otherwise, you'll encounter a lot of bugs! ( I did :worried: )
 * Go to the official Mujoco homepage, download an appropriate license.
 Then, follow steps represented on the page.
 This enables having an experiment on your local pc! :satisfied:

 # Algorithm explanations
 I'll explain what I understood studying sac.
 * Soft actor critic is a model-free, off-policy algorithm.
-(Probably one of the simplest algorithms.)
+(Probably one of the simplest rl algorithms.)
 * It basically operates by iterating the following steps:
 1. Update Q value function (the critic) : how much reward is expected as taking an action from a state.
 2. Update the policy (the actor) by matching the Kullback-Leibler divergence.